apierz/nord-emacs/README.md

 # Nord Theme For Emacs

-This is the temporary home for a potential addition to the [Nord Theme family](https://github.com/arcticicestudio/nord).
-Colors attempt to match the Vim colorscheme whereever possible.
+This is an old, unofficial version of the [Nord Theme family](https://github.com/arcticicestudio/nord) for Emacs.
+There is now an official version in melpa that is being activley developed so please use that instead.

 ## Screenshot